 Vest Style Harness

 The vest-style cat harness is another popular style of cat harness.
 It slips over your cat’s head, has a piece that runs down your cat’s chest and in between their front legs, and another piece that runs along the back and connects the neck piece to the piece that goes around your cat’s ribs.
-These are a good harness choice because of how they distribute any pulling weight and pressure evenly across your cat’s chest.
-They are also very secure and difficult for your cat to slip out of.
+It’s sort of like a cross between a Roman harness and a step-in harness.

 PROS